cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 **Host disk**

+So that the agent is not affected by full disks it is recommended that `/var/cfengine` be on it's own partition.

-On Unix-like systems, under normal operaton CFEngine can consume up to 100 MB of the partition mounted where CFEngine is installed (usually `/var/cfengine`).
+On Unix-like systems, under normal operation CFEngine can consume 100 MB of the partition mounted where CFEngine is installed (usually `/var/cfengine`).
 On Windows systems, CFEngine can consume up to 1GB (usually `C:\Program Files\Cfengine`).
 The higher disk usage on